Beyond the Pixel: a Photometrically Calibrated HDR Dataset for Luminance and Color Prediction: Conclusion

 \section{Conclusion}

-We present the Calibrated Laval Indoor HDR Dataset, to our knowledge, the first photometrically accurate, large-scale dataset of HDR panoramic images.
+We present the Laval Photometric Indoor HDR Dataset, the first photometrically accurate, large-scale dataset of HDR panoramic images.
 Our calibration method relies on a carefully curated calibration dataset of RAW exposure brackets captured with the original camera and a chroma meter.
 We also capture another small calibrated dataset with a Ricoh Theta Z1 for experiments on jpeg inputs.
-We present baselines for three novel tasks: per-pixel luminance prediction, per-pixel temperature prediction and planar illuminance prediction.
-Our key contribution is the release of all datasets along with the associated code to the community, which we hope will spur and catalyze research by empowering others to explore novel photometric and colorimetric tasks in computer vision.
+We present baselines for three novel tasks: per-pixel luminance, per-pixel color and planar illuminance predictions.
+We hope this new dataset will spur and catalyze research by empowering others to explore novel photometric and colorimetric tasks in computer vision, such as white balance prediction under multiple illuminations, physically based inverse rendering and ''in the wild'' image relighting.

-\paragraph{Acknowledgements} This research was supported by Sentinel North, NSERC grant RGPIN 2020-04799, and the Digital Research Alliance Canada.
-The authors thank Mojtaba Parsaee and Anthony Gagnon for their help with the chroma meter and the Theta Z1 calibration.
+{ \textbf{Acknowledgements} \quad This research was supported by Sentinel North, NSERC grant RGPIN 2020-04799, and the Digital Research Alliance Canada.
+The authors thank Mojtaba Parsaee and Anthony Gagnon for their help with the chroma meter and the Theta Z1 calibration. }